 Wonderlic SLE HESI A 2

 Cardiovascular Sonography 21 75

 Dental Assistant 8 N/A

+Dental Hygiene 20 70

 Diagnostic Medical Sonography 21 75

 Medical Assistant 8 N/A

-Medical Office Administration 8 N/A

-Polysomnograp hic Technology 15 N/A
+Polysomnograph ic Technology 15 N/A

 Practical Nursing 17 70

-Respiratory Therapy 17 70 Surgical Technology 17 65
+Respiratory Therapy 17 70

+Surgical 17 65 Technology

-Applicants for all programs may attempt the Wonderlic a total of three times and, when required, the Health Education Systems, Inc. (HESI) A2 entrance assessment a total of two times.
+Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc. (HESI) A^2 entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.